 The Farm Story

 The farm on Northford Road in Wallingford, Connecticut has been in the Cooke family since the mid 1700's.
 Up until the 1990's it operated as a dairy farm and at its peak operated over 1000 acres of land and 400 head of Holstein milkers, dry cows, heifers, calves, and one or two bulls.
-These days the farm has retained 100 acres and runs a hay operation as well as leases 8 acres and two building to Muddy Roots Farm.
+These days the farm has retained 100 acres and runs a hay operation as well as leases 8 acres and two buildings to Muddy Roots Farm.

 Bringing nutrient dense and safe food to the community has always been a top priority.
-Special care and focus are given to maintaining the land and protecting a providing for the flora and fauna on the farm.
+Special care and focus are given to maintaining the land and protecting and providing for the flora and fauna on the farm.

 Meet Your Farmers